xleon/mobileapp/docs/syncing/tests.md

 Bitrise is configured to run sync tests once every day on the `develop` branch.

 It is easy and convenient to debug these tests using Rider.
-Just make sure to change `{CAKE_COMMIT_HASH}` in the `UserAgent` setup with some alphanumeric string before you run them (otherwise you will get a runtime error).

 ## The Idea Of Syncing Tests